-Defines particles in an image and provides statistics on elemental and size distributions for those particles
+The particle statistics analysis allows you to define which pixels constitute particles in an image (versus background) and provides statistics on the elemental and size distributions for those particles.

 Assign which regions in image correspond to particles